AdWords Agencies Recommend Branded Campaigns – The Dirty Little Secret

 - The higher the bounce rate – the more the above is true

 Improving your bounce rate means making your AdWords campaign’s more effective.
 This is usually achieved by carefully crafting your campaigns.
-This means doing such things as weeding out poor performing keywords, crafting the text of the ads to better reflect what you do, building better more relevant landing pages.
+This means doing such things as weeding out poor performing keywords, crafting the text of the ads to better reflect what you do, building better and more relevant landing pages.
 The good news about these activities is that they require no extra budget.
 The bad news is that to do them requires talent, skill and constant performance measurement over time.
 AdWords agencies will often rather spend your dollars than their time.

 Bounce rates – rule of thumb